Bankruptcy Lawyer Philadelphia

 for Bucks County, Philadelphia County, and Montgomery County

-If you are struggling with debt you are unable to pay, and dealing with constant creditor phone calls, letters, and legal threats, our firm can help.
+If you are struggling with debt, you cannot pay, and deal with constant creditor phone calls, letters, and legal threats; a Bankruptcy attorney from our law firm can help.
 Federal bankruptcy law provides people in this tough position with a process for a fresh financial start.
-Depending upon your situation, filing Chapter 7 or Chapter 13 bankruptcy may the answer.
+Depending upon your situation, debt relief options include Chapter 7 or 13 bankruptcy.

-- Chapter 7–Also called a "straight" or "liquidation" bankruptcy, Chapter 7 is designed to allow a person to retain property up to a certain value.
+- Chapter 7–Also called a "straight" or "liquidation" bankruptcy, This is designed to allow a person to retain property up to a certain value.
 Most people who file Chapter 7 lose nothing—other than debt.

-- Chapter 13 - If you are in mortgage trouble, Chapter 13 may be the solution.
+- Chapter 13 - If you are in mortgage trouble, this may be a solution.
 This form of bankruptcy can make it possible to keep your property.
 It involves presenting a structured payment plan to address back payments.
-Chapter 13 is appropriate for wage earners and property owners who have in serious financial trouble.
+Chapter 13 is appropriate for wage earners and property owners who have severe financial trouble.

 After filing for Bankruptcy, you can start the process of rebuilding your credit.
 Bankruptcy will affect your credit score.
 Many people filing for bankruptcy already have badly compromised credit by the time they file.
 After your bankruptcy is finalized and your debt discharged, those debts will no longer be yours, which is a positive benefit for your credit.